yonitjio/exploring-odoo/viz_bot/misc/inference-server/README.md

-# Automate schedules with AI
+# Inference Server for viz_bot module
 > [!WARNING]
 > This module is purely experimental and for educational purpose use only.
 >